Retiring in Switzerland: A Guide for U.S. Citizens

 U.S. citizens moving to Switzerland to retire will need to ensure they meet the following requirements when applying for a Switzerland long-stay visa:

-- Have close connections with Switzerland (e.g., previous residency such as from working, family members in the country)
+• Have close connections with Switzerland (e.g., previous residency, such as from working or family members in the country)

 *The exact amount of financial resources you will need varies by canton.
 A canton is like a Swiss state, and there are 26 of them in Switzerland.
-Similarly to the U.S. states, each canton conducts its affairs slightly differently, and each has a corresponding immigration office.
+Like U.S. states, each canton conducts its affairs slightly differently, and each has a corresponding immigration office.

 Next Steps: Arrive in Switzerland and Apply for a Swiss B Permit